denten-books/plain-text/0-intro.md

 contemporary life [@kittler_gramophone_1999, 263].
 Technology does
 not---cannot be allowed to---determine literary silence.
-Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.
-The command of technologies like networking and encryption separates those able to read and write under conditions of high technology from those who no longer are: another dispossession.
+Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.[^ln-digitalliteracy] The command of technologies like networking and encryption separates those able to read and write under conditions of high technology from those who no longer are: another dispossession.